OPALX-project/OPALX-project.github.io/git-usage.md

    ```
    git clone <new repository>
    ```
-1. Change into the cloned repository and add the central repository as a _remote_
+1. Change into the cloned repository and add the upstream repository as a _remote_
    ```
    git remote add upstream git@gitlab.psi.ch:OPAL/src
    ```